Skip to main content

 Questions about applying to Trinity?
 We’re here to help!

-The teacher education preparation program at Trinity Washington University is nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+Educator preparation programs at Trinity Washington University are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+The 2019 CAEP review included the following programs:

-The District of Columbia Office of the State Superintendent of Education (OSSE) has examined the quality of Trinity’s programs preparing teachers, service providers and administrators for District of Columbia P-12 schools, and has determined that the programs meet state standards for preparing candidates to enter the profession.
-State approval is required for programs in the District of Columbia offering professional preparation programs that lead to state teacher, service provider and school administrator licensure.
+Trinity educator preparation programs are also approved by the District of Columbia Office of the State Superintendent of Education (OSSE)as meeting state standards for preparing candidates to enter the profession.
+OSSE program approval is required for programs in the District of Columbia offering professional preparation programs that lead to teacher, service provider and school administrator credentialing.

 Teacher Licensure and Certification